Composition (visual arts): Form

 The term form can mean different things in visual art.
 Form suggests a three-dimensional object in space.
 It is also described as the physical nature of the artwork, such as sculptures.
 It can also be looked at as art form, which can be expressed through fine art.
 A form encloses volume, has length, width, and height, unlike a shape, which is only two-dimensional.
 Forms that are mathematical, a sphere, pyramid, cube, cylinder, and cone, are known as geometric forms.
 Organic forms are typically irregular and asymmetrical.
 This form can be found in nature, such as flowers, rocks, trees, etc., but can also be seen in architecture.

 Forms in drawing and painting convey the illusion of three-dimensional form through lighting, shadows, value, and tone.
 The more contrast in value, the more pronounced the three-dimensional form is.
 Forms with little value appear flatter than those with greater variation and contrasting.

 Space

 Space is the area around, above, and within an object.
 Photographers can capture space, architects build space, and painters create space.
 This element is found in each of the visual arts.
 It can be positive or negative, open or closed, shallow or deep, and two-dimensional or three-dimensional.
 In drawing or painting, space is not actually there, but the illusion of it is.
 Positive space is the subject of the piece.
 The empty spaces around, above, and within, is negative space.

-Principles of organization

-The artist determines what the center of interest (focus in photography) of the art work will be, and composes the elements accordingly.
-The gaze of the viewer will then tend to linger over these points of interest, elements are arranged with consideration of several factors (known variously as the principles of organization, principles of art, or principles of design) into a harmonious whole which works together to produce the desired statement – a phenomenon commonly referred to as unity.
-Such factors in composition should not be confused with the elements of art (or elements of design) themselves.
-For example, shape is an element; the usage of shape is characterized by various principles.

-Some principles of organization affecting the composition of a picture are: